WilsonOh/k_nearest_handwritten_digits/README.md

-# A simple program that takes in handwritten (using a mouse) digit as user input an outputs its guess of that digit using a naive implementation of the K nearest neighbours algorithm
+# A simple program that takes in a handwritten (using a mouse) digit as user input and outputs its guess of that digit

+## Dependencies
+- python3
+- numpy
+- pygame

+## How to use
+1. git clone the repo
+2. run the drawing.py file with python
+  - The program will take a few seconds to load as it is reading in the training samples
+4. Draw any digit in the window provided
+5. The program will print its guess to the console

+## Disclaimer
+- The algorithm used is a very naive implementation of the K nearest neighbours algorithm
+- Training samples are from the MNIST handwritten digit dataset